siplab-gt/cleo/docs/overview.rst

 * A more accurate LFP signal (only usable for morphological neurons) based on the volume conductor forward model as in `LFPy <https://lfpy.readthedocs.io/en/latest/index.html>`_ or `Vertex <https://github.com/haeste/Vertex_2>`_
 * The `Mazzoni-Lindén LFP approximation <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004584>`_ for LIF point-neuron networks
 * Imaging as a recording modality
-* Fix random coordinate generation for cylindrical volumes and add a grid option